-Whether you are travelling across the world or within the State – here are some simple naturopathic ways of staying well for the journey.
+Whether you are travelling across the world or within the State – here are some naturopathic tips to help you stay well for the journey.

 Before you go

-Vitamin C (at least 500 mg twice a day) and a good multivitamin (with at least 50 mg of B6): if you are doing a lot of running around before a big trip or are working deadlines for a couple of weeks before you go on leave, supplementing with these nutrients through the busy times may reduce your risk of catching a bug on the plane or succumbing to an infection as soon as you wind down.
+Start taking Vitamin C and a good multivitamin a week or two before you head off, if you’re under pressure before a big trip.
+Supplementing with these nutrients through the busy times may reduce your risk of catching a bug on the plane or succumbing to an infection as soon as you wind down.
+Ideally take 500 mg of vitamin C twice a day plus a mulitvitamin containing at least 50 mg of B6.
 Otherwise a once a day dose of both while on the road is good nutritional travel insurance.

 I am frequently asked if there are any natural alternatives to anti-malarial medication.
-While there are some interesting herbs currently in research they are potentially toxic and still in development.
+While there are some interesting herbs currently being researched, most are potentially toxic.
+Check the CDC malaria map to assess your risk, before seeing your GP or travel doctor.
 Regardless of whether you are taking the medication or not, use commonsense and take adequate measures to avoid being bitten by mosquitoes.
+There are a number of worrying mosquito-borne viruses such as Zika and Dengue fever.
+Be particularly cautious at dusk.

-Ginger: is natures remedy for motion sickness and general nausea, also bloating and menstrual pain.
-Cheap tablets of pure ginger powder are readily available and are more effective than other over-the-counter pharmaceuticals.
+Ginger: is natures remedy for motion sickness and general nausea.
+It’s also effective for bloating after eating unfamiliar food and menstrual pain.
+Cheap tablets of pure ginger powder are readily available and are often more effective than other over-the-counter pharmaceuticals.
 Make sure you have eaten before the journey and are well hydrated.
 Take 2 tablets before setting off or if you have any hint of nausea.
+Don’t take medicinal doses of ginger if you have a blood clotting disorder.

-Echinacea: if you are traveling into the bush – or anywhere with venomous snakes or insects a bottle of the liquid extract/tincture of this herb is essential.
-Apply liberally to a cotton pad and place directly on the bite (only if you have conclusively identified the snake) and follow the standard bite first aid (bandage, immobilise the body part and get help).
+Echinacea: if you’re going bush – or anywhere with venomous snakes or insects, a bottle of the liquid extract of this herb is essential.
+Apply liberally to a cotton pad and place directly on the bite and follow the standard bite first aid (bandage, immobilise the body part and get help).
 If applicable, take 10 mls internally, every hour ’til medical help arrives.

 Aloe vera: is a soothing and restorative herb for sunburn, if your slip, slop, slap routine is inadequate.
 Aloe vera gel comes in a handy tube and is great first aid for minor burns.